memtt/malt/src/doc/portability.md

 Implementation are selected throught variables exported by cmake into src/lib/config.h :

 - MALT\_PORTABILITY\_SPINLOCK\_\* : Provide spinlock wrapper, by default use pthread implementation but might be other for example on windows.
-Matt also provide a Dummy verison.
+Malt also provide a Dummy verison.
 - MALT\_PORTABILITY\_MUTEX\_\* : Provide spinlock wrapper, by default use pthread implementation but might be other for example on windows.
-Matt also provide a Dummy version.
+Malt also provide a Dummy version.
 - MALT\_PORTABILITY\_OS\_\* : Provide some OS specific routines.
 Currently only implement Unix version.
 - MALT\_PORTABILITY\_COMPILER\_\* : Provide some compiler specific routines.
 Currently only provide GCC/ICC for C++ demangling.